-Put simply, the Internet of Things is all about bringing people, processes, data, and devices together, to make connections more valuable and relevant than ever before.
+Put, the Internet of Things is all about bringing people, processes, data, and devices together, to make connections more valuable and relevant than ever before.
 This new solution turns information into viable actions that can create richer experiences, unprecedented economic opportunities, and advanced insights for companies.
-In the world of IoE, everything is connected, not just people and physical objects.
+In the world of IoT, everything is connected, not just people and physical objects.

 Using IoT to Bring People & Data Together

 As the discussion around the Internet of Things continues to embrace the broader concept of the “Internet of Everything,” it’s becoming easier to see how IoT can bring people and data together.
 When cloud communications and the Internet of Things work together cohesively, collaboration begins to occur at an unprecedented level.
 Business processes are automatically enhanced, and people can make faster decisions based on real-time data and insights.

 However, to truly take advantage of the IoT environment, we need a lot more than just sensors that can share data with the cloud.
 The key to truly unlocking the advantages of Internet of Things-based tools is to connect those sensors to communication and collaboration solutions through APIs.
 These middleware offerings can collect and analyse IoT data crucial to the evolution of a business.

 When team collaboration tools and IoT devices are brought together through the cloud, machines can start communicating more effectively with people, paving the way for genuine real-time reactions to IoT information.